younix/ucspi/README.md

 and establishes further connection through the corresponding SOCKS server.
 *sockc* supports SOCKS version 5.

+## httppc

+*httppc* is an HTTP proxy client.
+It handles the HTTP protocol transparently and establishes a tunnel via the HTTP CONNECT method.

 ## tlsc

 *tlsc* establishes an TLS connection and builds an crypto interface between the